CodewithD2/famous_algorithms/format_rules/README.md

 *   Use clear and concise variable names.
 *   **Avoid Duplication:** Do not repeat code or information.
 If you find yourself writing the same thing in multiple places, consider creating a reusable function, variable, or document.

+## Algorithm Contribution Rules

+*   **No Duplicate Algorithms:** Before adding a new algorithm, please check the existing list of algorithms to ensure it has not already been implemented.
+We want to maintain a unique set of algorithms in this repository.

 ## Markdown Rules

 *   Use headings to structure your documents.